davidtadams/gSchool_15_DA/2-term/3-week/5-day/server-exercise/readme.md

 ## Usage

-Simply clone and run `http-server`.
+Simply clone and run `http-server -p 3000`.
 To install run `npm install -g http-server`.

-Then create your server and run locally on port 8080.
+Then create your server (in a different directory) and run locally on port 8080.

 Good luck!